malavhs/Sparkify_Capstone/README.md

 a. **Sparkify.ipynb** - This notebook contains code which performs various steps like Cleaning the data, pre processing as well as training the model on the "small" data set that we have been given.
 It also contains a lot of visualizations that help me understand the relationships between various features.

-b. **Sparkify_Large.ipynb** - This notebook contains code which performs various steps like Cleaning the data, pre processing as well as training the model on the "Large" data set that we have been given and that is trained on AWS.
+b. **Sparkify_Large.ipynb** - This notebook contains code which performs various steps like Cleaning the data, pre processing as well as training the model on the "Large" data set that we have been given and that is trained on IBM Watson using the instructions in the Capstone.
 It also contains a lot of visualizations that help me understand the relationships between various features.

 c. **mini_sparkify_event_data.json** - The json file for the "small" dataset (Given by Udacity -- not on here due to size restrictions)